 Parham joined Watsi on May 27th, 2014.
 Six years ago, Parham became the 200th member to automatically support a new Watsi patient every month.
-Since then, 5,592 more people have become monthly donors!
-Parham's most recent donation traveled 8,500 miles to support Ian, an 11-year-old boy from Kenya, to fund hand fracture repair.
+Since then, 5,750 more people have become monthly donors!
+Parham's most recent donation traveled 8,500 miles to support Hannah, a housewife from Kenya, to fund a life-saving hysterectomy.

 We met with eleven-year-old Ian in the hospital ward as he was admitted for a skin traction after he fell from a tree and broke his left hand.
 His mother sat beside him helplessly while she watched her only son in pain.
 It took me time for his mother to talk as she was feeling very disturbed and stressed because of her son's condition.
 She was trying to help him sit up but he couldn’t because of his fractured hand.
 Ian was brought to the hospital accompanied by his parents.
 They walked for hours to get the nearest health facility where he was referred to our hospital for surgical review.
 On arrival, he had an x-ray done which showed that Ian had fractured his left supracondylar.
 Ian is the third born child in a family of five.
 He is the eldest son of Christine and Isaac.
 They are a humble family who is struggling financially and often lack food for their children.
 Ian's father is a farmer and his mother is a housewife.
 They live in a two-roomed mud house in upcountry of Kenya.
 Ian's father, who is a maize farmer says that his farming is not doing well due to poor rains in the area and he has not been getting good yields in recent years.
 Medical examination shows that Ian needs urgent surgical intervention for his hand, but his family is unable to raise money for their son’s surgery apart from $30 that they collected from friends and family.
 His family is requesting our prayers and financial support for Ian’s treatment enable him use his hand.
 Christine, Ian’s mother says, “It is painful to see my son cry in pain.
 I hope he will receive treatment soon.
 All I want is to see him happy.”